-A wire sculpture of the Londonderry’s famous racehorse Hambletonian, created by local artist Emma Stothard has been created to commemmorate the occasion.
+A wire sculpture of the Londonderry’s famous racehorse Hambletonian, created by local artist Emma Stothard has been created to commemorate the occasion.

-More details of events are available at www.wynyardhall.co.uk.
+Details of upcoming events are available at www.wynyardhall.co.uk.

 Wynyard Hall is located at Wynyard Road, off the A689 for Sedgefield and Hartlepool, in the Tees Valley TS22 5NF.